 Following speed surveys in 2018, we are now able to progress the implementation of a 20mph zone in the heart of the village and The Quarries.
-We had also considered introducing a 20mph zone on the Joywood development however the mean speeds on our recent survey were very low and the estate already benefits from traffic calming in the form of speed tables so a signed 20mph zone is not necessary.
+We had also considered introducing a 20mph zone on the Joywood development however the mean speeds on our surveys were very low and the estate already benefits from traffic calming in the form of speed tables so a signed 20mph zone is not necessary.

 To facilitate the 20mph zone we are proposing a reduction to 30mph at the west end of Haste Hill Road and a reduction to 40mph on Bottlescrew Hill and part of Beresfords Hill - see plan below for details.

-The next stage of the process is the making of a new Traffic Regulation Order and KCC consulted on this at the start of the year.
+The next stage of the process is the making of a new Traffic Regulation Order and KCC consulted on this at the start of 2019.
 No objections were received and the order was sealed in February, allowing us to proceed with detailed design and implementation.
 The design is currently with KCC for approval and we hope to be in position to implement the 20mph zones in 2020.